awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

     </center>
 </figure>

-   * For example, if we input a picture of a cat and a dog [\[mitlecture\]][mitlecture] into a model that has been trained with cat and dog pictures, we will get the 0.5 and 0.5.
-The model will still decide and be confident about its decision.
+   * For example, if we input a picture of a cat and a dog [\[mitlecture\]][mitlecture] into a model that has been trained with cat and dog pictures, we will probably get 0.51 and 0.49, as the output possibilities.
+Using that result, the model will still decide and be confident about its decision.
 But is that correct if we categorize this image into either cat or dog?

    * To make it even simpler, let's consider a midterm exam consisting of 10 questions, each of which has 4 choices (A, B, C, and D).
 If you decide to choose only A, you may not choose the right answers for some questions, but at the end of the test you always get 25% of the points.
 This is refered to as ***Aleatoric Uncertainty*** or the ***uncertainty of data*** [\[ulkumen-uncertainty\]][ulkumen-uncertainty].